 Texas Hold’em Rules

 Let’s look at the basics of Texas Hold’em.
-The first important point to note is that the very nature of online poker is quite different to playing in a bricks & mortar casino or card room in that software – rather than an actual, real-life dealer – is responsible for all the practical part of the game.
-This speeds up proceedings significantly, and accounts for certain procedural differences compared with live poker.
+The first important point to note is that the very nature of online poker is quite different from playing in a bricks & mortar casino or card room in that software – rather than an actual, real-life dealer – is responsible for all the practical parts of the game.
+This speeds up proceedings significantly and accounts for certain procedural differences compared with live poker.

 Poker chips of varying values represent a player’s stake in a Cash game, while in a tournament scenario we pay a buy-in and then receive a starting stack of chips.
 Whether real or virtual, it’s convention in poker to use chips.